cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 The top level share directory location can be changed, e.g. to a large data area, by global config settings under :cylc:conf:`global.cylc[install][symlink dirs]`.

+If your workflow creates or installs executables or python libraries as it is running, these can be placed in:

+* ``share/bin`` - for executables.
+* ``share/lib/python`` - for Python modules.

+These folders will be added to ``PATH`` and ``PYTHONPATH`` so they can be used by jobs in the same way as
+:ref:`top level "bin/" and "lib/python/" directories <WorkflowDefinitionDirectories>`.

 Task Work Directories